jgnewman/lightningDOM/README.md

 buildTree()
 ```

 In this example, the `buildTree` function creates a virtual DOM consisting of nothing but an input field.
-If we pass it a string value, it uses that value on the field.
+If we pass it a string value, it uses that string for the value on the field.
 Whenever the `onkeyup` event is fired, we recursively run `buildTree` and hand it the new value that was typed into the field.
+All the while we log out the current state of the text field as we type.

 The problem is, if we type quickly, our input field will lose characters.
-The reason is that LightningDOM leverages native DOM events and we can't reliably count on `onkeyup` to be fired synchronously every time we type a new value into the field.
+The reason is that lightningDOM leverages native DOM events and we can't reliably count on `onkeyup` to be fired synchronously every time we type a new character into the field.
 That's just the nature of the browser and of the fact that sometimes you might be pressing down on a key before having lifted your finger all the way off the previous key.
-Combine that with asynchronous, batched updates courtesy of LightningDOM and you start to run into problems.
+Combine that with asynchronous, batched updates courtesy of lightningDOM and you start to run into problems.
 The way we fix this is by using a more reliable input event:

 ```javascript
 oninput: evt => buildTree(evt.target.value, tree)
 ```

 The `oninput` event is synchronously fired every time the field value changes, which is what we want.
-Having converted to `oninput`, we no longer lose characters in the field.
+Having converted to `onkeyup` to `oninput`, we no longer lose characters in the field.